cellux/llvm-server/README.md

 The server implements a simple line-based protocol.

-Every client request consists of a single line of text, terminated by ASCII LF, optionally followed by a command-specific payload whose size is specified by the command.
+Each client request consists of a single line of text, terminated by ASCII LF, optionally followed by a command-specific payload whose size is specified by the command.